I won't lecture you on the importance of incorporating virtual reality (VR) into your marketing strategy.

 Anyone who's gone through the existential angst of being a first-time buyer knows the unfathomable power of paperwork and finances to undermine the fun of designing or decorating a new home.

-If you're lucky enough to have any money leftover to pay a professional to renovate your home, well, good for you.
-But for the rest of us, the next stop is the world of do-it-yourself (DIY) home improvement, which comes with its own hefty dose of stress.
+Some homeowners are lucky enough to pay a professional to renovate their home when it needs to be.
+For others -- Lowe's core buyer -- the next stop is the world of do-it-yourself (DIY) home improvement, which comes with its own hefty dose of stress.

 5. Boursin: The Sensorium

-I'll be honest.
-I recently pledged to give up dairy -- okay, 48 hours ago -- and I already miss cheese, a lot.
+One of my colleagues recently pledged to give up dairy -- okay, 48 hours ago -- and she already claims to miss cheese, a lot.

-You can imagine my glee, then, when I discovered that cheese brand Boursin once created a VR experience to take users on a multi-sensory journey through a refrigerator to shed light on its products' flavor profiles, food pairings, and recipe ideas.
+You can imagine her happiness, then, when she discovered that the cheese brand Boursin once created a VR experience to take users on a multi-sensory journey through a refrigerator to shed light on its products' flavor profiles, food pairings, and recipe ideas.